Written evidence submitted by Core Cities UK

 1.2 Core Cities city regions deliver 26% of the UK economy, 20% of trade and are home to more than 20 million people and 37.5% of university students.

-2.1 We welcome the committee's focus on economic inequality and what Government can do to mitigate the effects of the pandemic.
+2.1 We welcome the committee's focus on climate change and what Government can do to achieve Net Zero.
 Covid-19 has caused unprecedented economic disruption and cities - which tend to be hubs of culture, office space and retail - have been particularly badly affected.

 The solutions cities can offer